Sasaeng fan: Sasaengs vs. anti-fans

+"Stan" fans

+A stan is an excessively avid fan of a celebrity.
+The term originated as an allusion to the titular character in the 2000 song "Stan" by American rapper Eminem, which tells the story of an obsessive and delusional fan.
+The word is sometimes described as a portmanteau of "stalker" and "fan", but this provenance is unconfirmed.
+The object of the stan's affection is often called his/her "bias" (or "fave").
+Stan culture has been criticized for being toxic and parasocial.

 Tactics

 Sasaengs have developed various methods for obtaining information about idols, and have formed a sasaeng network to share information and form groups to accomplish tasks.
 It has been noted that sasaeng fans old enough to work will try to get jobs in industries bringing them closer either to their idols or to information concerning them.
 Target employers may include airline companies, phone companies, and credit card companies.
 In 2017, Brave Entertainment, home of solo artist Samuel, dismissed two staff members for sasaeng fan activity that included following other artists and communicating personal information about Samuel.

 The increased popularity of social media has made possible the sale of information concerning idols on social media platforms such as Twitter, KakaoTalk, and Instagram.
 Some sasaengs have access to wide-ranging personal information, that may include home addresses, cellphone numbers, flight details, personal social media accounts, credit card account numbers, audio recordings, and videos.
 Some sellers also offer to sell the methods they use to obtain this information.
 One seller of such information tweeted:I have pretty much any idol's information.
 EXO, BTS, NCT, Wanna One, Produce 101, etc. Audio recordings, Kakao Talk, phone numbers, passports, Twitter [accounts], dormitories, private Instagram accounts, and videos.
-Send me a DM [direct message].
-The so-called "sasaeng taxi" is a method used by sasaengs to follow idols to their scheduled activities or personal appointments.
+Send me a DM [direct message].The so-called "sasaeng taxi" is a method used by sasaengs to follow idols to their scheduled activities or personal appointments.
 Such taxis charge an average of $600 a day, and will follow an idol or group for the entire day, exceeding speed limits and breaking other traffic rules.
 Drivers of such taxis may wait outside venues for customers.

 Such methods, costly in terms of both time and money, have resulted in sasaeng fans missing or dropping out of school, sleeping in Internet cafes, or turning to prostitution to cover their sasaeng-related expenses.

 In 2014, a 21-year-old woman was arrested for selling fraudulent merchandise of the band EXO.
 Most buyers never received their products, or later found that the woman had sold on to them products that she had rented.
 She admitted that the approximately 4.7 million won (c. $4,583) she had accumulated was intended to cover the cost of closely following EXO.